VOL. IV - APPENDIX E

 In 1891 Charles and Emily's daughter, Sarah Jane Pocock was a 14 year old general servant living with and working for Ann Brett and her sister Mary, both spinsters in their forties at 157 Devonshire Road, Bexhill.
 In 1901 Sarah, aged 23, was a general servant living with and working for Henry Wheeler, aged 77, a retired surveyor and his family in Hastings.
 In 1911 she was a 33 year old servant living with and working for David Parry Jones, a 35 year old hotel manager at 11 Kimberly Road, Cardiff.
 Sarah may have died in 1929 in Battle.

 In 1901 Charles and Annie's daughter Edith Pocock was a 22 year old general servant living with and presumably working for William King, a lodging house keeper.
 She married James Henry Creasey on 25 December 1903 at Hailsham.
-In 1911 they were living at Church Road, Catsfield and 27 year old James was a carrier's carter.
+James was the son of Horace Creasey and Emily Ransom who married on 11 May 1878 at Catsfield.
+In 1911 James and Edith were living at Church Road, Catsfield and 27 year old James was a carrier's carter.
 They are believed to have had three sons:

 - James Henry Creasey.
 Born 1 May 1904 in Ninfield.
 James served in the Royal Navy between 16 November 1920 and 6 February 1927.
 The first ship he served on was "Ganges".
 The last ship he served on was "Vernon".
+He must have re-enlisted, for in 1939 he is living at 59, Bosham Road, Portsmouth with his wife and is described as "Chief Petty Officer, Royal Navy, H.M.S.
+Excellent".
+James had married Edna Emily May Egerton in 1931 in Salisbury.
 In 1949 he sailed from Southampton with the rest of the crew of the "Caronia" arriving on 18 July 1949.
 James Henry Creasey of 59 Bosham Road North End, Portsmouth died on 1 December 1960 at Milton Hospital, Portsmouth.
 Probate was granted to Edith Emily May Creasey, widow.
+Edith Emily May Creasey died in 1987 in Hampshire.

 - Frederick Horace D Creasey.
-Born 7 November 1913.
+Born 7 November 1913 in Battle.
+Frederick married Dorothy M Carey in 1935 in Battle.
+In 1939 they were living at 39, Claremont Road, Bexhill and Frederick was a lorry driver.
 Frederick died on 11 August 2002 in Bexhill

 - Sidney George Creasey.
 Born 12 February 1915.
 Sidney married Constance May Ballard on 3 October 1940.
 Constance died on 15 December 1989 in Ninfield.
 Sidney died on 13 January 2001 in Andover, Hampshire.

-In 1901 Charles and Annie's daughter Ada Pocock was 20 years old and a general servant to Tom Brown, aged 71 and his four daughters at Dytchling, Billericay, Essex
+In 1901 Charles and Annie's daughter Ada Pocock was 20 years old and a general servant to Tom Brown, aged 71 and his four daughters at Dytchling, Billericay, Essex.
+Nothing more is known about Ada.

 In 1901 Charles and Annie's daughter Lena Pocock was a 14 year old servant, living with and working for William Goodwin, a 36 year old publican and his family at the Kings Arms, Ninfield.
-I expect the photograph below from Ninfield Local History Group predates the time when Lena was working at the pub, but it is of more interest than a current photograph of the Kings Arms.
+The photograph below from Ninfield Local History Group probably predates the time when Lena was working at the pub, but it is of more interest than a current photograph of the Kings Arms.

 Lena married Horace Creasey in 1906.
+Horace was the son of Horace Creasey and Emily Ransom and the brother of James Henry Creasey who married Lena's elder sister, Edith Pocock (see above).
 In 1911 they were living at Ninfield Green, Ninfield where Horace was a waggoner on a farm.
-They had a son and was 10 months old at the time that the census was taken.
+Their eldest son was 10 months old at the time that the census was taken.
 Private Horace Creasey of the 2nd Battalion of East Surrey Regiment died on 19 October 1917 in Salonika.
 He was buried in Kirechkoi-Hortakoi Military Cemetery in Central Macedonia, Greece.
 They had two children:

 - Edward Horace Creasey.
 Born 30 May 1910.
-Edward married Barbara M Campbell in 1935.
-Edward Horace Creasey of Kinnaharid, Upper Street, Ninfield died on 25 December 1972.
+Edward married Barbara Mary Campbell in 1935.
+In 1939 they were living at Kinnahaird, High Street, Ninfield and Edward was a jobbing gardener.
+Edward Horace Creasey of Kinnahaird, Upper Street, Ninfield died on 25 December 1972.
+Barbara Mary Creasey of Kinnahaird died in 1983.

 - Sidney James Creasey.
 Born 12 May 1915.